Working with a professional photo organizer is new to many people, so I’ve answered many common questions below.

 There are three other costs you should know about:

 - REQUIRED: You need to buy three hard drives for a reliable backup strategy.
 You will have all your images on one drive, the second drive is a backup of your images, and the third drive is an off-site backup that you can leave with friends or family.
 The offsite backup means that even in a fire, flood, tornado, hurricane, or theft you won’t lose your precious family photos.
 Don’t skimp here.
 There’s no sense in doing all this work only to lose it.
-I can guide you on this purchase and the cost will be about $200 for all three drives
+I can guide you on this purchase and the cost will be less than $200 for all three drives.

 11. Do I really need three hard drives?
 That seems like overkill.